- Overview

 Course Bundle: SMR Failure Prevention & Welding Technology to Avoid Damage Mechanisms Occurring in Service

-This 3-day training bundle offers a unique opportunity to gain expertise from industry leaders David J. Keen and Venkat Pattabathula, combining critical failure prevention strategies with advanced welding practices to enhance plant safety and reliability.
+This 3-day training bundle offers a unique opportunity to gain expertise from industry leader David J. Keen, combining critical failure prevention strategies with advanced welding practices to enhance plant safety and reliability.

 Topics covered: